xyzeez/quran-reciter-classifier/README.md

 - **Content-Type**: `multipart/form-data`
 - **Parameters**:
   - `audio`: Audio file (required)
-    - Format: MP3 or WAV
+    - Format: MP3 or WAV (or other ffmpeg-supported formats)
-    - Duration: 1-10 seconds
+    - Duration: 1-10 seconds (Recommended; Note: Limits exist in config but are not currently enforced by the endpoint)
-    - Sample Rate: 22050 Hz (will be converted if different)
+    - Sample Rate: Any (will be automatically converted to 16000 Hz for processing)
   - `max_matches`: Maximum number of matches to return (optional, default: 5)
-  - `min_confidence`: Minimum confidence threshold (optional, default: 0.70)
+  - `min_confidence`: Minimum confidence threshold (0.0 to 1.0) for fuzzy matching score (optional, default: 0.70)

 ##### Response Format